 Contact Us for a Free Legal Evaluation.

-When you call the Law Offices of Ogle, Elrod & Baril, PLLC, we will further explain the legal options available to you under Tennessee law.
+When you call OEB Law, PLLC, we will further explain the legal options available to you under Tennessee law.
 Our firm works on a contingency basis, which means you do not pay for our services unless you recover compensation through an insurance claim or a lawsuit.
 Call us today at 865-546-1111 to schedule a no-obligation legal consultation.